JPanThiago/Mission-Oriented-Controller-AutoGen/README.md

 **Note**: All the cases are solved online, so it may take a few minutes to obtain the results.
 * Simulation: `run example_simulation.m`, `run example_simulation_datanoise.m`

-  This visualization illustrates the simulation results of path tracking for various robots, such as DP, TDVPT, soft robot, and AUV.
+  This visualization illustrates the simulation results of path tracking for various robots, including the DP, TDVPT, soft robot, and AUV.
 The primary focus is on examining the impact of the un-optimized Koopman-based Model Predictive Control (MPC) and the proposed control generation algorithm.
 Additionally, simulation results under data sampling noise are also presented.

 * Penguin-Inspired Robot: `run example_RoboticPenguin.m`, `run example_RoboticPenguin_full.m`

-  This illustration provides the controller auto-generation case for the penguin-inspired robot using both the three-state model after dimensionality reduction and the six-state model.
+  This illustration provides the controller auto-generation case for the penguin-inspired robot using both the three-state dynamics after dimensionality reduction and the to-be-identified six-state model.

 * AUV 3D Task: `run example_AUV_3Dtask.m`